Trump acknowledges ‘tough’ language but appears to deny ‘shithole’ remark

 [‘Here is what my #shithole looks like’: African countries and Haiti react to Trump’s remark]

-The president had grown frustrated with lawmakers Thursday in the Oval Office when they discussed protecting immigrants from Haiti, El Salvador and African countries as part of a bipartisan deal over young immigrants known as ‘dreamers’ who were brought to the U.S. illegally as children, according to several people briefed on the meeting.
+The president’s comments occurred as he grew frustrated with lawmakers in the Thursday meeting in the Oval Office when they discussed protecting immigrants from Haiti, El Salvador and African countries as part of a bipartisan deal over young undocumented immigrants known as “dreamers” who were brought to the United States illegally as children, according to several people briefed on the meeting.

 “Why are we having all these people from shithole countries come here?”
-Trump had said, according to these people, referring to countries mentioned by the lawmakers.
+Trump said, according to these people, referring to countries mentioned by the lawmakers.

 Trump then suggested that the United States should instead bring more people from countries such as Norway, whose prime minister he met with Wednesday.

-A White House official said Trump had also suggested he would be open to more immigrants from Asian countries because he felt that they help the United States economically.
+A White House official said Trump also suggested he would be open to more immigrants from Asian countries because he felt that they help the United States economically.

 In addition, the president singled out Haiti, telling lawmakers that immigrants from that country must be left out of any deal, these people said.